 She laughs, “Not a chance.”

 McKenzie wanders past, “One thousand three hundred fifty eight,” she keeps going, out the door with Zelda, Mickey and Burma.

 “Zelda is bigger than all three of them.”

-“Mac is growing, hard to say yet where Mickey is going to come in, my early guess is five four, while Mac I see at five six-ish.
+“Mac is growing, hard to say yet where Mickey is going to come in, my early guess is five nine or ten, while Mac I see at five six-ish.
 Puberty will sort it out.”

 Natalie joins us, “McKenzie made over a thousand today.
 I’m starting to wonder why I want to go to the trouble of researching private companies.”

 “You do it because you like it.
 We have enough money for several lifetimes.
 Most of what we spend is tax free income, the equity investments just keep stacking up money.”